KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 ## What does this add-on do?

-"Enumeration tool" is added to the Tools (the images are from an older version of the add-on where it was "OSCE Notes Maker" instead):
+"Enumeration tool" is added to the Tools (this image, and some of the other images, are from an older version of the add-on where it was "OSCE Notes Maker" instead--if you are looking at the live add-on, it will say Enumeration tool):

 ![Anki tools menu with the enumeration tool](/assets/anki-add-on-images/anki-enumeration-tool-button.png)